M. P. Pandit: Childhood and education

 Pandit grew up in a deeply religious Hindu family.
 When he was still a small child, his mother started taking him every day in the early morning to a temple where he spent his time in devotion and contemplation, which prepared and influenced his later spiritual path.
 All his life he was to keep some traditional customs such as Pranām.

 His father wanted him to become a lawyer, following the family tradition.
 Therefore, he sent him to the best schools and additionally arranged for private tutoring in English, Sanskrit, mathematics and sciences.
 After his immatriculation Pandit continued his studies at Karnatak College in Dharwar.

 Spiritual contacts

-Sundarrao, one of Pandit's brothers, was in close touch with Ganapati Muni, a well-known disciple of Ramana Maharshi, who was an eminent Sanskrit scholar and poet.
+Sundarrao, one of Pandit's brothers, was in close touch with Ganapati Muni, a well-known disciple of Ramana Maharshi, who was a Sanskrit scholar and poet.
 Even at young age Pandit came to know him as well as his student Kapali Sastry, who was to become Pandit's tutor over time.
 Sastry was a great scholar of the Vedas and Tantras and taught Sanskrit at a school in Madras.
 Later on he became a disciple of Sri Aurobindo and the Mother, joining the Sri Aurobindo Ashram where he translated some important texts of Sri Aurobindo into Sanskrit as well as into the South Indian languages Tamil and Telugu.
 He passed on his manifold knowledge to Pandit, giving him advice and support during his education and on his spiritual path.